papagian/intro-to-mltp-fosscomm-2023/gowiki/docs/add_metrics.md

 At the end your wiki.go should look like [this](../source/wiki_metrics.go)

-5. Add [otel configuration](../../otel/otel.yml) so that it will scrape metrics also from our wiki application.
+5. Modify [otel configuration](../../otel/otel.yml) so that it will scrape metrics also from our wiki application.
 To do so, add a new block under `config/scrape_configs` like:

 ```
         # Scrape from the gowiki service.